How to Reduce Errors in Medical Transcription

 Record promptly – It is best to record patient details, as soon as the consultation or examination of the patient is over.
 This is to ensure that you haven’t missed out on any patient information.

-Make sure the recorder is on– Call it comedy of errors of technical glitch, but there are instances when you speak out in the recorder, but forget to switch on the record button.
-And once you realize that it can be frustrating, and to re-cord with similar dexterity and precision is difficult.
+Make sure the recorder is on– Call it a comedy of errors of the technical glitch, but there are instances when you speak out in the recorder, but forget to switch on the record button.
+And once you realize that it can be frustrating, and to record with similar dexterity and precision is difficult.
 Therefore, before you commence recording, make sure that the record button is on.
 If you are using a new device, get familiar with the features of the recorder to avoid any problems.

-Avoid noisy rooms and places for recording – In order to maintain hygiene of your audio files, avoid conducting any kind of recording in a noisy room.
+Avoid noisy rooms and places for recording – In order to maintain the hygiene of your audio files, avoid conducting any kind of recording in a noisy room.
 Background noises can interfere with the quality of the recording which can lead to inaccurate transcription of information.

 Provide honest feedback- If you have engaged a professional transcriptionist for the job to provide them with your feedback regarding the quality of work.
 Make sure that all corrections are timely incorporated and that all documents have undergone the quality check.